 The residence hall community is not designed or equipped to rehabilitate persons who pose a substantial threat to themselves and others.
 It may be necessary to remove them from the residence halls and to sever the relationship.

 If you are locked out of your building and/or room, take the following steps: contact your roommate, contact the Resident Assistant on duty if you are unable to contact your roommate, contact the Resident Assistant on your floor if you are unable to reach the Resident Assistant on duty.
 A warning will be issued for the first three (3) lockouts, and further sanctioning will be take place on the fourth (4th) and subsequent lockouts.

 Missing Persons Policy

 This policy has been designed to comply with the Higher Education Opportunity Act of 2008 for colleges and universities to establish a missing person policy for its on campus residents.

 For the purpose of this policy, the following definitions apply:

 - A student resident is any student who is living in a residence facility located on University of Louisville property or managed within the university resident student license procedure.
-The facilities include: Bettie Johnson Hall, Billy Minardi Hall, Center Hall, Community Park, Kurz Hall, Louisville Hall, Medical Dental Apartments, Miller Hall, Threlkeld Hall, Unitas Tower, University Tower Apartments, and Wellness House.
+The facilities include: Bettie Johnson Hall, Billy Minardi Hall, Community Park, Kurz Hall, Louisville Hall, Medical Dental Apartments, Miller Hall, Threlkeld Hall, Unitas Tower, and University Tower Apartments.